Partition identities from higher level crystals of $A_1^{(1)}$: Abstract

 \section{Abstract}

 We study perfect crystals for the standard modules of the affine Lie algebra $A_1^{(1)}$ at all levels using the theory of multi-grounded partitions.
 We prove a family of partition identities which are reminiscent of the Andrews--Gordon identities and companions to the Meurman--Primc identities, but with simple difference conditions involving absolute values.
-We also give simple non-specialised character formulas with obviously positive coefficients for the three level 2 standard modules.